2020-21 Grant Awards

 New DSLR Cameras and Lenses for HH Film & TV Classes will enable students to create short films and to shoot segments of the recently debuted HHHS weekly newsmagazine show, Under the Hat.

 Portable Recording Studio will enable students to create their own recording studios, offering valuable lessons in acoustics, recording materials, sound quality, and the fundamentals of sound engineering.

 Grant Authors: Mindy Rubinlicht

 Robotics for All! will enable kindergartners and first graders to use simplified, transparent robots called Blue Bots to develop a fundamental understanding of how robots work.

 Grant Authors: Kristina Skladaitis, Joe Perry, Beverly Visnov

-What Am I Going to Do When I Grow Up?
-Real-world items will engage students with Autism Spectrum Disorder in hands-on vocational activities, such as sorting and packaging items in an assembly sequence, to build skills that will serve them when they move beyond the classroom setting.
+What Am I Going to Do When I Grow Up? will engage students with Autism Spectrum Disorder in hands-on vocational activities, such as sorting and packaging items in an assembly sequence, to build skills that will serve them when they move beyond the classroom setting.

 Grant Authors: Dawn Gallagher and Jill Moynahan

 Quick and Easy Posters for Link Crew - Hatboro-Horsham High School